sakshisharma84/mke-docs/content/docs/operations/authentication/SAML-providers/SAML-OKTA-configuration.md

     b.
 Click **Actions** for the active certificate and initiate the download.

-8. Configure the `localCa` to point to the downloaded certificate file.
 9. Run the `mkectl apply` command with your MKE configuration file.